UPSC Exam > UPSC Tests > Laxmikanth Test: Judicial Review & Judicial Activism-1 - UPSC MCQ

 Detailed Solution for Laxmikanth Test: Judicial Review & Judicial Activism-1 - Question 9

-- Understanding the Supreme Court's Role in Examining Constitutionality:
+Understanding the Supreme Court's Role in Examining Constitutionality:

-- The Supreme Court, when assessing the constitutionality of a law, delves into more than just the substantive aspects, or whether the law falls within the jurisdiction of the authority that enacted it.
-This means, the Court's examination is not confined solely to determining if the law is within the powers of the concerned authority.
+1. The Supreme Court of India, when assessing the constitutionality of a law, examines more than just the substantive aspect, or whether the law is within the jurisdiction of the authority that enacted it.

-- The Court's review encompasses both procedural and substantive dimensions.
-This involves ensuring that the law not only falls within the scope of the legislative authority but also that it adheres to the principles of justice, fairness, and reasonableness as mandated by the Constitution.
-Hence, the statement that the Supreme Court examines only the substantive question is not correct.
+• This involves ensuring that the law not only falls within the scope of the legislative authority but also adheres to the principles of justice, fairness, and reasonableness as mandated by the Constitution.

-- The Supreme Court does, in fact, consider the reasonableness, suitability, or policy implications of a law.
-This is particularly true when it comes to laws that affect fundamental rights.
-The Court assesses whether a law is reasonable or arbitrary, whether it serves a legitimate governmental purpose, and whether it does so in a fair and equitable manner.
-The notion that the Supreme Court is not expected to delve into these aspects is incorrect.
+• The Court assesses whether a law is reasonable or arbitrary, whether it serves a legitimate governmental purpose, and whether it does so in a fair and equitable manner.

-- Conclusion: Given the above explanations, both statements provided are not correct.
+Conclusion: Given the above explanations, both statements provided are not correct.
 The Supreme Court's review of the constitutionality of a law is comprehensive, considering both the power to enact the law and the law's compliance with constitutional principles, including reasonableness and fairness.

-Thus, the correct answer to the question is D: Both 1and 2
+Thus, the correct answer to the question is d) Both 1 and 2.

 Laxmikanth Test: Judicial Review & Judicial Activism-1 - Question 10